CMSTrackerDPG/SiPixelTools-PixelHistoMaker/Tutorial/Tracker_Training.md

 ### Phase1ScanHistoMaker.cc

 The first ~90 lines of this file are used to configure the scan:
-* define which version of the included files has to be used $\rightarrow$ [lines](https://github.com/TizianoBevilacqua/SiPixelTools-PixelHistoMaker/blob/TrackerTraining/Phase1ScanHistoMaker.cc#L40) 40-71,
+* define which version of the included files has to be used $\rightarrow$ [lines](https://github.com/CMSTrackerDPG/SiPixelTools-PixelHistoMaker/blob/e44607129b5538995d8f843f6323b3171582eb65/Phase1ScanHistoMaker.cc#L40-L71) 40-71,
-* choose the type of scan `Timing` or `Bias` to be performed and select which class of histograms we want to "activate" and save in the ouput $\rightarrow$ [lines](https://github.com/TizianoBevilacqua/SiPixelTools-PixelHistoMaker/blob/TrackerTraining/Phase1ScanHistoMaker.cc#L83) 83-86,
+* choose the type of scan `Timing` or `Bias` to be performed and select which class of histograms we want to "activate" and save in the ouput $\rightarrow$ [lines 83-86](https://github.com/CMSTrackerDPG/SiPixelTools-PixelHistoMaker/blob/e44607129b5538995d8f843f6323b3171582eb65/Phase1ScanHistoMaker.cc#L83-L86),
-* define the configuration of the Pixel detector $\rightarrow$ [lines](https://github.com/TizianoBevilacqua/SiPixelTools-PixelHistoMaker/blob/TrackerTraining/Phase1ScanHistoMaker.cc#L74) 74-79,
+* define the configuration of the Pixel detector $\rightarrow$ [lines 74-79](https://github.com/CMSTrackerDPG/SiPixelTools-PixelHistoMaker/blob/e44607129b5538995d8f843f6323b3171582eb65/Phase1ScanHistoMaker.cc#L74-L78),
-* select which class of trees has to be used in the scan $\rightarrow$ [lines](https://github.com/TizianoBevilacqua/SiPixelTools-PixelHistoMaker/blob/TrackerTraining/Phase1ScanHistoMaker.cc#L30) 30-32 [lines](https://github.com/TizianoBevilacqua/SiPixelTools-PixelHistoMaker/blob/TrackerTraining/Phase1ScanHistoMaker.cc#L129) 129-133
+* select which class of trees has to be used in the scan $\rightarrow$ [lines 30-32,](https://github.com/CMSTrackerDPG/SiPixelTools-PixelHistoMaker/blob/e44607129b5538995d8f843f6323b3171582eb65/Phase1ScanHistoMaker.cc#L30-L32) [lines 129-133](https://github.com/CMSTrackerDPG/SiPixelTools-PixelHistoMaker/blob/e44607129b5538995d8f843f6323b3171582eb65/Phase1ScanHistoMaker.cc#L129-L133)
-* define the distance between the track and the cluster to consider an Hit as valid in the Hit Efficiency calculation $\rightarrow$ [line](https://github.com/TizianoBevilacqua/SiPixelTools-PixelHistoMaker/blob/TrackerTraining/Phase1ScanHistoMaker.cc#L37) 37 and [lines](https://github.com/TizianoBevilacqua/SiPixelTools-PixelHistoMaker/blob/TrackerTraining/Phase1ScanHistoMaker.cc#L418) 418-419.
+* define the distance between the track and the cluster to consider an Hit as valid in the Hit Efficiency calculation $\rightarrow$ [line 37](https://github.com/CMSTrackerDPG/SiPixelTools-PixelHistoMaker/blob/e44607129b5538995d8f843f6323b3171582eb65/Phase1ScanHistoMaker.cc#L37) and [lines 418-419](https://github.com/CMSTrackerDPG/SiPixelTools-PixelHistoMaker/blob/e44607129b5538995d8f843f6323b3171582eb65/Phase1ScanHistoMaker.cc#L418-L419).

 The last bullet introduces an important point.
-The scan script makes use of a `SmartHisto` (`sh`) class (defined in the `interface/SmartHistos.h` [file](https://github.com/TizianoBevilacqua/SiPixelTools-PixelHistoMaker/blob/TrackerTraining/interface/SmartHistos.h)), two of the main features that are used here are the `FillParameter`s, that basically define the structure of the histograms to be produced, such as binning, range, fill criteria and so on, and the `PostFix`es that consist in the parameter to be explored in the histograms.
+The scan script makes use of a `SmartHisto` (`sh`) class (defined in the `interface/SmartHistos.h` [file](https://github.com/CMSTrackerDPG/SiPixelTools-PixelHistoMaker/blob/e44607129b5538995d8f843f6323b3171582eb65/interface/SmartHistos.h)), two of the main features that are used here are the `FillParameter`s, that basically define the structure of the histograms to be produced, such as binning, range, fill criteria and so on, and the `PostFix`es that consist in the parameter to be explored in the histograms.

-The actual histogram definition is done combining the previously defined parameters (`FillParameter`s and `PostFix`es) using the `AddHisto` method of the `sh`, examples can be seen all over the place but in particular let's have a look at [line 557](https://github.com/TizianoBevilacqua/SiPixelTools-PixelHistoMaker/blob/TrackerTraining/Phase1ScanHistoMaker.cc#L557) where the histograms for the TimingScan are defined.
+The actual histogram definition is done combining the previously defined parameters (`FillParameter`s and `PostFix`es) using the `AddHisto` method of the `sh`, examples can be seen all over the place but in particular let's have a look at [line 557](https://github.com/CMSTrackerDPG/SiPixelTools-PixelHistoMaker/blob/e44607129b5538995d8f843f6323b3171582eb65/Phase1ScanHistoMaker.cc#L557) where the histograms for the TimingScan are defined.
 When using `AddHistos` other things can/have to be specified, such as:
-* `cuts` to be used to select the tracks, this are defined via another method of the `sh` class, `sh.AddNewCut()`, and can be specified directly (as can be seen at [line 436](https://github.com/TizianoBevilacqua/SiPixelTools-PixelHistoMaker/blob/TrackerTraining/Phase1ScanHistoMaker.cc#L436) for a cut regarding the belonging of an hit to a specific layer or taken from other input files as for the HitEfficiency cuts, [line 428](https://github.com/TizianoBevilacqua/SiPixelTools-PixelHistoMaker/blob/TrackerTraining/Phase1ScanHistoMaker.cc#L428)
+* `cuts` to be used to select the tracks, this are defined via another method of the `sh` class, `sh.AddNewCut()`, and can be specified directly (as can be seen at [line 436-441](https://github.com/CMSTrackerDPG/SiPixelTools-PixelHistoMaker/blob/e44607129b5538995d8f843f6323b3171582eb65/Phase1ScanHistoMaker.cc#L436-L441) for a cut regarding the belonging of an hit to a specific layer or taken from other input files as for the HitEfficiency cuts, [line 428](https://github.com/CMSTrackerDPG/SiPixelTools-PixelHistoMaker/blob/e44607129b5538995d8f843f6323b3171582eb65/Phase1ScanHistoMaker.cc#L428)
 * options for drawing and other matters such as particular error handling cases,
 * ranges to be shown by default in the TCanvas.